carlosedp/riscv-bringup/unmatched/Readme.md

 ## Installing/Updating new Kernel and Bootloader packages

-To build new Kernel packages and U-boot binaries, follow the respective sections above.
+To build new Kernel packages and U-boot/OpenSBI binaries, follow the respective sections above.

 Transfer the `u-boot-spl.bin` and `u-boot.itb` files and the three kernel `.deb` files to the Unmatched.